 Unfortunately this is not true.
 We acquire natural immunity by living in a place and being constantly exposed to the diseases that are present.
 When we leave the area for distant shores that protection is rapidly lost and we need the protection of vaccination, together with the other precautions listed above.

 This is particularly true of malaria, where visitors 'going back home' may find their relatives puzzled and even amused that they are taking anti-malarial medication.
 Even so, it's very important to do so.
 It's only by living there all the time that you acquire your resident relatives' level of immunity.
 Your immune system has a short memory for this sort of partial immunity.

 Where can I get travel vaccinations?

 Many NHS surgeries offer a full range of travel vaccinations.
-Alternatively, you can visit specialist travel clinics.
+However, your surgery may not have the resources to fit you in before you travel.
+Alternatively, you can visit private specialist travel clinics.